 How to find the best and cheapest income protection insurance policy

-I have personally vetted the service of one of the UK's leading independent income protection specialists*, which specialises in searching the whole market in order to find the most suitable income protection cover
+I have personally vetted the service of one of the UK's leading independent income protection specialists*, where the advisers are experts in searching the whole market in order to find the most suitable income protection cover

 Further reading